 Considering that most people have a reasonably strict spending budget for their devices, it may make more sense to decide on the model that works for your needs within your budget without thinking of laptops in category terms, such as gaming or business.

-4. Gaming Laptops Are Overequipped for Many Applications
+4. They Are Overequipped for Many Applications

 Gaming laptops are high-performance tools.
 Among other advanced features, they include top-of-the-line Central Processing Units (CPUs), Graphics Processing Units (GPUs), better screens, and more Random Access Memory (RAM).